oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 applications. {{oauth-security-topics}} describes some additional requirements around refresh tokens on top of the recommendations of {{RFC6749}}.
 Applications and authorization servers conforming to this BCP MUST also follow the recommendations in {{oauth-security-topics}}
-around refresh tokens if refresh tokens are issued to browser-based apps.
+around refresh tokens if refresh tokens are issued to browser-based applications.

 In particular, authorization servers: